Lillianwei-h/Lillianwei-h.github.io-old/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Hi!
 I'm Siwei Han, a junior at Fudan University, Computer Science and Technology Department.

 # 📝 Publications
 [Generating Chain-of-Thoughts with a Direct Pairwise-Comparison Approach to Searching for the Most Promising Intermediate Thought](https://arxiv.org/abs/2402.06918)